PREVIEW-Olympics-2020 Games bidders locked in tight race ahead of vote

 With highly radioactive water spilling into the ocean and Japan raising the severity level of the latest leaks, it is news that Tokyo does not need days before the vote.

 An IOC evaluation report released in June offered few clues on potential frontrunners, with all three bids being “of high quality”, putting the decision firmly into the hands of the IOC membership, who will vote after that final - crucial - presentation.
-(Reporting by Karolos Grohmann; Editing by Ossian Shine and Pritha Sarkar)
+(Reporting by Karolos Grohmann; Editing by Ossian Shine)